SODALITE-EU/project-wide-documentation/README.md

 ## 2.2.
 The SODALITE Infrastructure as a Code Layer

 The Infrastructure as a Code Layer is in charge of transforming an Abstract Deployment Model built using the modeling layer into an executable blueprint and a set of related artifacts (configuration scripts and execution container images).
 It also includes tools that identify and detect anti-patterns to be avoided as well as mechanisms to optimize the deployment of an application based on its characteristics.
+Additionally it provides automated platform discovery for the creation of platform resource models thus enabling the user to easily reuse these models when modelling application deployments.
 More specifically, this layer includes the subcomponents described in the following table.

 Table 2.
 Components of the Infrastructure as a Code Layer and corresponding repositories